Ayush-Das234/website/SECURITY.md

 # Security Policy and contact information

-visit the link given to know about our security and contact info https://letsencrypt.org/contact/#security
+visit the link given to know about our security and contact information https://letsencrypt.org/contact/#security